Search for: aspect-ratio

 Superparamagnetic Iron Oxide NPs (SPIONs) because of their multi-task capabilities (e.g. magnetic labeling, cell isolation, hyperthermiaand controlled drug release) have been recognized as one of the most promising NPs for theranosis applications.When NPs come in contact with a biological medium, the surfaces of them are covered by biomolecules (e.g., proteins, natural organic materials, and enzymes).
 Therefore, what a biological entity, such as cells, tissues, and organs, sees when interacting with NPs is different original pristine surface of the NPs and actually is hard protein corona.
 Shape of NPs has a great impact on proteins adsorb onto its surface and consequently on the way that...

-Investigating the Effects of Specimen Size and Dimensions Ratio on Compressive Strength of Concrete, M.Sc.
+M.Sc.
 Thesis Sharif University of Technology ; Kazemi, Mohammad Tagi

 Concrete is one of the most widely used building materials.
 Compressive strength of concrete is the most important property in designing reinforced concrete structures.
 Compressive strength test should be carried out on specimens with standard dimensions.
 In practice, dimensions of structural elements could be different from the dimensions of standard specimen.
 The dimensions’ ratio influences the strength of concrete specimen and the coefficient of strength variation.
 In the present study it is tried to obtain a meaningful relationship between size and strength based on the results of the tests on the specimens with different dimension ratios.
 Specimens examined in this study are C25 grade...